micr0dust/Universal-Video-Booster-Shortcuts-for-Any-Website/README.md

 # Universal Video Booster & Shortcuts

-A Tampermonkey script that enhances video playback on any website with convenient keyboard shortcuts and a powerful volume booster (up to 10000%).
-Skip forward/backward, and amplify quiet videos — perfect for online lectures!
+A Tampermonkey script that provides sound amplification (up to 10,000%), noise reduction, and fast forward using left/right arrow keys.
+Ideal for watching school lecture videos.

 ## Features